RealityBending/Onboarding/README.md

 ### 1. Explore your environment

-Pay a visit to your colleagues, introduce yourself, explore the building, localize the offices, find the toilets and the coffee machine.
+Pay a visit to your colleagues, introduce yourself, explore the building, locate the offices, find the toilets and the coffee machine.

 ### 2. Get the Admin done